neuralpain/qbactivator/README.md

 ### A few things before you start

-- An internet connection **is not** required for activation or adding users, i.e., offline activation is available; but you can let it have that one free phone call to let Intuit know that it's safe.
+- An internet connection **is not** required for activation or adding users, i.e., you can activate offline; but you can let it have that one free phone call to let Intuit know that it's safe.
 - Manually running the QuickBooks POS installer or entering any keys into the installer **is not required** as the script will handle these tasks.
 You only need to click on the "Next" and "Finish" buttons.
 - Remember that you **should not** launch QuickBooks Point of Sale after installation.
-Ensure that you uncheck the "Launch QuickBooks" option before clicking on "Finish" and proceeding with the activation process.
-If QuickBooks is launched, however, the activator should close it automatically.
+Ensure that you uncheck the "Launch QuickBooks Point Of Sale" option before clicking on "Finish" and proceeding with the activation process.
 - It is recommended to **avoid** installing updates through the application due to some of the features being blocked (ref. [#27][issue_27]), though they are available here if you want to [download them yourself](https://github.com/neuralpain/qbactivator/wiki#optional-updates-for-quickbooks-pos-software-from-intuit).
 - All versions of QuickBooks Desktop Point of Sale, including v12, v18, and v19, are licensed as `Pro Multistore Level`.
 The only exception is POS v11, which is licensed as `Pro Level`.
-- [View the instructions][instructions] to run `qbactivator` and activate QuickBooks
+- [View the instructions][instructions] to run `qbactivator` and activate QuickBooks.
 - [Read the FAQs](#faqs) for further information and guidance for any concerns you may have.

 > [!WARNING]